Skip to main content

 How is Subvert funded?

-Subvert is currently self-funded and has not accepted any outside investment.
-The project has been supported by two fellowship grants totaling $35,000 awarded to founder Austin Robey:
+Before this, the project was initially supported by two fellowship grants totaling $35,000 awarded to founder Austin Robey:

 • $15,000 from IDEO CoLab's Creative Residency Program (May 2024)